Meet the New Normal in Pharma Communication

 The industries felt the effects of Covid-19 and the limitations of face-to-face interactions.
 However, the pharmaceutical communication approach has been one of the slowest to go with the tide.
 But the pandemic has brought a sense of urgency.
 And so, disruption is occurring with remote and digital as the new normal!

 On one hand, Healthcare Professionals (HCP) have become less reachable in person.
-On the other hand, through digital engagement, many of those who were once inaccessible are now at the reach of pharma reps.
+On the other hand, through digital engagement, many of those who were once inaccessible are now within the reach of pharma reps.

 HCP and patients are looking for seamless experiences.
 Specifically where information is a weapon for making knowledgeable decisions and online video consumption has boomed.